JanHerca/urantiapedia/output/wikijs/en/article/Earl_Jabay/God_playing.md

 description:
 published: true
 date: 2023-01-21T14:02:03.086Z
-tags:
+tags: God, Innerface International, article
 editor: markdown
 dateCreated: 2023-01-21T14:02:03.086Z
 ---

-Author: **Earl Jabay**
+<p class="v-card v-sheet theme--light grey lighten-3 px-2">© 1995 Earl Jabay<br>© 1995 The Brotherhood of Man Library</p>

-Condensed from the Kingdom of Self by Earl Jabay.
+Condensed from the _Kingdom of Self_ by Earl Jabay.
 (Logos International, New Jersey)

 Earl Jabay is an ordained minister with an extensive grounding in modern psychiatry.
 While working on the staff of the Neuro-Psychiatric Institute at Princeton, he had a personal revelation that, for all of his life, he had been god-playing.
 He discovered that there is a vast difference between a petition to God for help and the “You take over” prayer that signals our submission to the will of God.
 In the first, God is asked to be the co-pilot, in the second, the Pilot.